ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

     sudo bash setup.sh
     ansible-playbook -i inventory site.yml

-By default the site.yml points to the local host which will work perfectly for us here.
+By default the inventory file points to the local host which will work perfectly for us here.

 At this point you should have a launcher with Bindle and associated tools installed.
 This is now the machine from which you can create one or more